-Get Inspired: How to get into Curling
+Get Inspired: How to get into curling

-|Who is it for?||It's one of the few sports where all ages, genders and abilities can play together and against each other.
+- You will develop teamwork skills and all ages, genders and abilities can play together and against each other.

 Are you inspired to try curling?
 Or maybe you are a keen enthusiast already?
-Get in touch and tell us your experience of the game by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on email@example.com.
+Get in touch and tell us your experience of the activity by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on email@example.com.